 Unless the trainee is registered, the person cannot undergo assessment.
-To further ensure that the person registered is the person appearing for assessment, id verification is carried out.
+To further ensure that the person registered is the person appearing for assessment, ID verification is carried out.
 Aadhar card number is part of registering the candidate for training.
 This forms the basis of further verification during the assessment.

 Assessor conducts the assessment through theory and practical questions developed in accordance with the assessment criteria and guidelines issued by CSDCI.
 This too is verified by random audits carried out by CSDCI.
-The assessments may also be carried out on line.